 What are German trains like?

-InterCity trains travel at up to 125mph, usually using a locomotive and conventional carriages.
-Some InterCity trains cross borders into neighbouring countries and these will be classified EuroCity (EC) rather than InterCity.
+InterCity trains travel at up to 200 km/h (125 mph), usually using a locomotive and conventional carriages.
+Some InterCity trains cross borders into neighbouring countries and these may be classified EuroCity (EC) rather than InterCity.
+Power sockets at all seats, and usually some sort of refreshment service.
+More about IC trains.

 Regional trains

-Regional trains are sometimes operated by Deutsche Bahn (DB, German Railways) or sometimes outsourced to a private operator such as Abellio, Metronom, Erixx, but still run as part of the national network, with tickets sold by DB at www.bahn.de.
+Regional trains are shown as R, RB, RE and so on, where RE is a faster regional express.
+Some are operated by Deutsche Bahn (DB, German Railways), others are outsourced to private operators such as Abellio, Metronom, Erixx, but still run as part of the national network with tickets sold by DB at int.bahn.de.
 They come in many different shapes and sizes, some single-deck, some double-deck.
+No catering, so bring your own food & drink.
+No seat reservation necessary or possible, you sit where you like.

 Seat numbering plans: Click here

-There are several types of ICE, for plans of the seating layout on IC, ICE and various other types of train in Germany see the Train seat numbering page.
+There are several types of ICE, for plans of the seating layout on IC, ICE and various other types of train in Germany see the Train seat map page.

 Travel tips